Bob-586/profiles/README.md

 Now, as a non-Root USER from a console: ./install.sh

+# Ubuntu Font for Cool Term, do not do on Windows linux-subsystem:
+sudo apt-get install fonts-powerline sudo touch /etc/.powerline_font

 # If not using the install.sh installer follow these steps:

 # First Backup any changes to these files, then remove them: